noelmcloughlin/iot-edge-stepping-stones/blynk/README.rst

 =====================
 BlynkApp Webhook widget can communicate with 3rd party services like WIA.

-* Go to BlynkApp and add "GPS Webhook" from widget box.
+* Go to BlynkApp and add "GPS Webhook" from widget box:

 * Monitor V4 as illustrated.